-Children who have good pain control tend to recover faster.
+Children who have good pain management tend to recover faster.
 This leaflet contains information about:

-• How a PCA controls your child’s pain safely.
+- How a PCA manages your child’s pain safely.

 What is a PCA?

 PCA stands for Patient Controlled Analgesia.
 This is a type of pain relief that lets your child control how much pain medicine is needed.
-He or she can give themselves a small amount of pain medicine by pressing a button.
-The pain medicine we usually use is called Morphine but there are other pain medicines that could be used.
-The doctor will decide which one is best for your child.
+Your child can give themselves a small amount of pain medicine by pressing a button.
+The pain medicine we usually use is called Morphine but there are other pain medicines that are related to Morphine that may be used..
+The prescriber will decide which one is best for your child.
 All the pain medicines used in the PCA are strong which will help to reduce your child’s pain.

 How does it work?

 A PCA machine contains pain medication in a syringe; this is connected to a tiny tube called a cannula.
-This cannula may be put in your child’s hand or arm while in the operating theatre.
+This cannula may be put in whilst they are in the operating theatre.
 Connected to the machine is a handset with a button on it.
-When your child has pain, he or she can press this button and the machine will give a small amount of pain relief medicine through the cannula and into the vein.
-The machine may also be set so that a small continuous amount of pain relieving medicine is given all the time, in addition to the doses given when the button is pressed.
-The machine will be set especially for your child according to the doctor’s orders.
+When your child has pain, they can press this button and the machine will give a small amount of pain relief medicine through the cannula and into the vein.
+The machine may also be set so that a small continuous amount of pain-relieving medicine is given all the time, in addition to the doses given when the button is pressed.
+The machine will be set for your child according to the prescriber’s orders.

 Is a PCA safe?